For More Information

 Please review the following websites for information regarding application process to the University and Department.

-The graduate program in archaeology is designed to prepare students to become high quality archaeologists through graduate seminars and other coursework while providing critical hands-on experience through research facilities.
-There is a strong focus on prehistoric lifeways of hunter-gatherers in western North America and other small scale societies, supplemented by studies in Mesoamerica and beyond.
-Students are expected to develop a deep understanding of evolutionary and economic theoretical approaches, major problems in regional culture history, and analytical methods such as lithic analysis, zooarchaeology, paleoethnobotany, and ground stone studies.
+The graduate program in archaeology is designed to prepare students to become high quality archaeologists through a combination of coursework and independent research.
+The overarching themes of the archaeology graduate program align with faculty research foci on the social, political, economic, and ecological dimensions of hunter-gatherer and non-state agricultural societies in western North America and the Isthmus of Panama.
+Students are expected to develop a deep understanding of evolutionary and economic theoretical approaches, major problems in regional culture history, and analytical approaches such as lithic analysis, zooarchaeology, paleoethnobotany, and ground stone studies.
 The depth and breadth of knowledge gained by our students prepare them for competitive positions in Cultural Resource Management and related fields, or alternatively enter into doctoral programs for students wishing to continue on the academic trajectory.

 Facilities Available to Graduate Students

 The Archaeological Curation Facility (ACF) provides long-term care for historic and prehistoric archaeological collections and associated archives.
 The bulk of the collections were generated through systematic archaeological research in northern and southeastern California on public and privately owned lands since the 1950s.
-Today, the ACF houses over 600 historic and prehistoric archaeological collections consisting of millions of objects.
-Approximately 50% of these collections are held-in-trust for state or federal agencies, with the University fully responsible for the curation and compliance with federal legislation for the remainder.
-The ACF also houses comparative fauna, flora, and geological materials used in the analysis of archaeological remains, as well as teaching collections consisting of objects that lack provenience or were produced through experimental studies.
+The ACF also houses comparative fauna, flora, and geological materials used in the analysis of archaeological remains, as well as teaching collections produced through experimental studies.

 The Sacramento State Zooarchaeology Lab is housed within the Archaeological Curation Facility (ACF).
 The lab provides a space for undergraduate and graduate students to conduct thesis level research under the direction of Dr. Jacob Fisher.
 A comprehensive collection of mammalian, avian, reptile, and fish comparatives are available for the identification of archaeofaunal remains.
 A full reference library includes texts on human and non-human osteology, identification manuals, zooarchaeology method and theory, and animal biogeography.
 A variety of microscopes, digital calipers and scales, and desktop and laptop stations are used for data recordation.